Peirosaurus: Description

 Peirosaurus has a ziphodont dentition that is somewhat heterodont, with conical premaxillary teeth and serrated maxillary and posterior mandibular teeth.
 The rostrum is laterally compressed with a grove between the maxilla and premaxilla to accommodate for an enlarged mandibular tooth.
 A maxillary wedge-like anterior process is also present.
 The external nares face slightly forward and anteriorly protrude.
 The dorsal osteoderms are thin and sculptured with low longitudinal keels while the abdominal ones are smaller and lack keels.

 Peirosaurus shares a number of features with the closely related genus Uberabasuchus, found from a nearby locality in Uberaba.
 These include a similar tooth size pattern and the large maxillary anterior process.
 These genera were differentiated from each other as the rostrum of Uberabasuchus is more compressed than that of Peirosaurus, which is relatively broad.
 However, the rostrum wasn't preserved in the holotype of Peirosaurus.
 The removal of MOZ 1750 PV (which preserved the rostrum) from the genus Peirosaurus suggests a possible synonymy between Peirosaurus and Uberabasuchus.
+In 2025 a detailed study found out that specimen CPPLIP 630, previously known as Uberabasuchus terrificus, be renamed as a reference specimen of Peirosaurus torminni.